Skip to main content

 Reconciling against Mercari

 Where to look in Mercari’s own dashboard: Open each listing in your Mercari seller view and check the Smart Pricing panel, where the current price and your floor are shown side by side.
 Mercari does not give you a single rolled-up count of floored listings, so you would otherwise be checking them one at a time.
 The Vortex IQ card is the aggregate Mercari leaves you to assemble by hand.
-Why the Vortex IQ value may legitimately differ:
+Why the Vortex IQ value may legitimately differ: Cross-connector reconciliation: This card is Mercari-only, but pairing it with your source catalogue helps you decide whether a floored item is worth holding or should be pulled everywhere.
+For divergence investigations, use Vortex Mind.

 Known limitations / merchant FAQs

 Q: How often does Listings Where Smart Pricing Hit Floor update?
 It refreshes on the standard Vortex IQ data refresh, reading current prices and floors from the Mercari API.
 A listing appears here once its price has converged on the floor and held.
 Q: Why does my Mercari dashboard show a different number?
 Mercari has no single floored-listings count, so any difference comes from you tallying listings by hand versus the card aggregating them.
 Period boundaries and which listings have Smart Pricing on also shift the total.
 Q: Does lowering the floor remove a listing from this card?
 Yes, once the price is no longer sitting on the floor the listing drops out, though it may reappear if Smart Pricing walks it down to the new floor and stalls again.
 Q: Can I customise the alert threshold?
-Yes, sensitivity thresholds are configurable per profile in the Sensitivity tab.
+Yes, alert thresholds are configurable per profile in the Alert Rules tab.
 Adjust to match your business baseline rather than relying on the generic default.

 Tracked live in Vortex IQ Nerve Centre